energywebfoundation/origin/packages/ew-utils-demo/README.md

 ## starting the demo
 Once all the actions are set within the config-file simply run <code>npm run start-demo</code>.
 It will freshly deploy all contracts and setup everything for you.
 After this is done, it will automatically run all the flow-actions. <br>
-<b>The demo application won't stop itself after the flowactions were finished.</b>